ItIsMeMyselfAndI/portfolio/README.md

 # MY PORTFOLIO

-- An interactive website showcasing the projects I've worked with.
+An interactive website showcasing the projects I've built.